temez26/Portfolio/README.md

 - Added coding language icons and text to the infite scroll animation component. ✨
 - Added hover effect to infinite scroll animation icons. ✨
 - Added image slider to the site. ✨
+- Added wawe background to navbar and footer. ✨

 ## To do :white_check_mark: